 The Caso Design 11392-2-KIT VC.300 All-in-One Sealer KIT with Soft Vacuum System is a sleek and modern-looking stainless-steel unit.
 The soft-touch control buttons offer options for seal-only, vacuum and seal, adjustable vacuum, and a dry and moist setting for food sealing.
 The starter kit includes a vacuum hose for food containers, two starter food rolls (one 8 inches and one 11 inches), a pack of vacuum bags with fifty 8 x 11-inch food bags, four 8 x 240-inch food rolls and two 11 x 240-inch food rolls.
 That’s a lot of storage.

-Out of all of the machines we reviewed, theis the only machine that comes with a food manager app, compatible with both iOS and Android phones.
+Out of all of the machines we reviewed, the Caso Design 11392-2-KIT VC.300 All-in-One Sealer KIT is the only machine that comes with a food manager app, compatible with both iOS and Android phones.
 The app works with your phones’ camera to generate shelf life data, help you keep track of the location of your stored products, and allows you to enter expiration dates.
 It even makes grocery suggestions based on your sealed and vacuumed inventory.
 Used with Caso’s QR stickers, you can completely nerd out on your food storage and maximize your savings.

 Who should buy this: